stripe/stripe-magento2-releases/app-builder/docs/README.md

 - **Enable**: Will enable or disable the payment method at your storefront.
 - **Publishable and Private Key**: These are the Stripe account API keys which will be used to collect payments.
 You can find these at [https://dashboard.stripe.com/apikeys](https://dashboard.stripe.com/apikeys)
 - **Adobe Commerce URL**: This is the REST API endpoint of your Adobe Commerce as a Cloud Service instance.
 You can get this by navigating to your [Commerce instances](https://experience.adobe.com/#/commerce/cloud-service/instances), and clicking the information icon (i) next to to the Commerce instance you want to connect to.
-A modal will appear listing the **REST endpont**.
+A modal will appear listing the **REST endpoint**.
 - **Debug**: If you will be building your EDS storefront, Debug mode may return additional error details on various API calls to the app's runtime.

 ## Events Configuration

-With the app configured, the next step is to subscribe to events emited by your Adobe Commerce as a Cloud Service instance.
+With the app configured, the next step is to subscribe to events emitted by your Adobe Commerce as a Cloud Service instance.
 This will allow the app to update payments in your Stripe dashboard with order details, and automatically invoice orders that have been paid.

 1. At the top right of the environment page, click **Download all**.

    ![Download workspace metadata](img/download-all.png)

    The downloaded file includes metadata in json format about the app.
-Open the file in a text editor and copy it's contents.
+Open the file in a text editor and copy its contents.

 1. Navigate to your Adobe Commerce admin under **Stores > Settings > Configuration > Adobe Services > Adobe I/O Events > General configuration**.